Travelling from Auckland to Bay of Islands

 Kawiti Glow Worm Caves

 If you have limited time in New Zealand for your holiday, and missed out on the famous Waitomo caves south of Auckland, don’t fret!
 Whilst not as well known, the Kawiti Glow Worm Caves at Waiomio (2hrs 40 mins) are well worth the stop, and less crowded.
 Many of our guests have commented they found these far more intimate and less commercial than Waitomo.

 Kawakawa (2 hrs 45 mins) is the gateway to the Bay of Islands, and a funky little town in its own right.
 And YES – the colourfully tiled Hundertwasser toilets are worth a stop to visit.
-And whilst you’re there, take a break at one of the many cafes and soak up the quiet/lively street life that is Kawakawa.
+And whilst you’re there, check out the recently opened, Hundertwasser inspired community centre ‘Te Hononga‘.
+Take a break at one of the many cafes and soak up the quiet/lively street life that is Kawakawa.
 On the weekends and summer holidays you may be lucky enough to see the old steam train Gabriel running down the middle of the main street – a sight to see indeed!

 Welcome to Kerikeri

 The official travel time to Kerikeri in the heart of the Bay of Islands is 3 hours and 5 minutes.
 Any of the above stops will add to your travel time.
 Overseas visitors should remember that New Zealand roads are rarely straight and often up and down hills, so it’s doubly important to ensure you don’t travel when tired.
 So use this guide to plan your breaks!

 Click a pin below to read about the stops mentioned in the post above.

 Hundertwasser Toilets and inspired Te Hononga community centre.

 |49 Waiomio Road, Waiomio 0243, New Zealand|

 Detour after Towai for Kawiti glow worm caves.